 The recent case of Doe v.
 Boston University, raises these issues in the context of the sexual assault of a young female student in her dorm room.
 As set forth in that case, during the Head of the Charles weekend in 2015, two unescorted MIT students entered 11 unlocked rooms in Boston University’s Student Village 2 dormitory, before they encountered Jane Doe, who was asleep in her bed.
 One the intruders sexually assaulted Doe.
 He reportedly pled guilty and was sentenced to five years of probation.

 On August 28, 2019, after years of litigation, and following a trial that started with four days of motions in limine on July 1, 2019, a Massachusetts Superior Court jury returned a verdict for a combined $36.5 Million on behalf of three seriously-injured high school juniors who were injured in a head-on collision with a school bus owned and operated by First Student, Inc. Jeffrey Beeler, a Partner at Heinlein Beeler Mingace & Heineman, P.C.
 [HBMHLaw], represented one of the seriously injured young women and obtained a verdict on her behalf of $6 Million, with another $750,000 being awarded to the victim’s mother for loss of consortium.
-The combined jury verdict of $36.5 Million in the 3 consolidated personal injury cases was recently recognized by Massachusetts Lawyers Weekly as the largest jury verdict of 2019.
+The combined jury verdict of $36.5 Million in the 3 consolidated personal injury cases was recognized by Massachusetts Lawyers Weekly [MLW] as the largest jury verdict of 2019, and according to MLW remained the largest Massachusetts personal injury verdict through 2021.

 At the time of the collision, the three injured teens were passengers in a car operated by their teenaged friend.
 The collision occurred at a curve on a two-lane road less than 1/2 mile from their high school in Kingston, Massachusetts.
 Evidence from the trial suggested that the car was traveling at about 30 m.p.h. prior to the collision; the school bus, which was not carrying children at the time, was traveling at about 34 m.p.h.